Speyside Distillery Tours - Planning Tips

 Book in advance

-There are Covid-19 regulations to follow.
+It’s possible at times, that there are Covid-19 regulations to follow.
 Check each distilleries policy before you go.
 There might be temperature checks, registering of your contact details, mask wearing etc. It can also affect what’s on offer, for example there might be no tours, no access to production areas or tastings might be outside .
-This can change depending on various factors including what protection level the Moray region is in.

 Leave time between tours